qmulSyed/Preston-Manor-Student-Information-System/README.md

 # Preston-Manor-Student-Information-System
-A Student Information System made for Preston Manor school using python
+A Student Information System made for Preston Manor School using python